Ven-Sib/portfolio/README.md

-Here’s a well-structured README template for your portfolio built with React and Tailwind CSS:

----

 # My Portfolio

 Welcome to my personal portfolio!
-This project showcases my skills, projects, and experience as a software developer, built using React and styled with Tailwind CSS.
+This project showcases my skills, projects, and experience as a software developer, built using React and styled with Tailwind CSS.follow this link to explore https://ven-sib.github.io/portfolio/

 ## Table of Contents